 In Baby Santa and the Missing Reindeer, once again Baby Santa took us on a trip around the world as he helped Santa find the reindeer, who had scattered worldwide.
 I like the fact that it showed reindeer on location at famous sites from around the world.
 A downside was that it was once again in a silly rhyme that was not pleasant for me to read (as a parent).
 My daughter loved the page in which she saw a reindeer dancing in The Nutcracker on the page about Russia.
 (The Nutcracker is her current obsession, as we went to see it together during the holiday season).

 Finally, Baby Santa’s Worldwide Christmas Adventure once again shared a bit about geography and culture as Baby Santa and Santa traveled the world to deliver presents.
 In this story, Santa’s sleigh was broken, and so as Baby Santa and Santa went to each country, they had to travel using transportation that was unique to that country.
-For example, they rode on camels in Egypt, a double decker bus in England, a boat in Venice, and surfboards in summery Australia.
+For example, they rode on camels in Egypt, a double-decker bus in England, a boat in Venice, and surfboards in summery Australia.
 I thought this was a clever twist, although the transportation portrayed was not always a truly accurate way that people travel in each country.
-(For example, a hot air ballon was the vehicle of choice in France: that is the location where the hot air balloon was first invented and used, but it is hardly a common transport method.)
+(For example, a hot air balloon was the vehicle of choice in France: that is the location where the hot air balloon was first invented and used, but it is hardly a common transport method.)

 On That Christmas Night